robbintt/pylanthia/README.md

 Also I want to get rid of the pipenv install every single startup...

+Problem: i think the default example config has the wrong host and port (sf port) and we need to use 4901 or whatever.

+Problem: how do i get the map db in place without copying from old install?

+Problem: Need to detect lich.rb or lich.rbw and use whichever is there.

+Problem: How can I get the dependency ssl key to work? maybe file an issue on the scripts gh repo.

 - Clone this repo
 - Go into vendor and run `./setup.sh`
 - Fill in your `config.py`